Pneumatic tube: Department stores

 To manage its mail order business the department store Sears built "massive warehouses, like its central facility in Chicago, in which messages to various departments and assembly workers were sent through pneumatic tubes".
 Many other department stores had pneumatic tube systems in the 20th century, such as Jacksons of Reading and Myer in Melbourne, Australia.
 The National Library of Australia's building (opened 1968), incorporates a pneumatic tube system for sending book requests from the reading rooms to the book stacks.
 The system is no longer used, but remains partially operational, and is demonstrated on behind the scenes tours.

 Waste disposal

-The use of pneumatic tubes in waste disposal units include the Masjid al-Haram, Mecca, GlashusEtt in the Hammarby Sjöstad area of Stockholm, Sweden, Old Montreal, Canada, Disney World, Florida and Roosevelt Island and Hudson Yards, New York (US).
+The use of pneumatic tubes in waste disposal units include the Masjid al-Haram, Mecca, GlashusEtt in the Hammarby Sjöstad area of Stockholm (Sweden), Old Montreal (Canada), Disney World (US) and Roosevelt Island and Hudson Yards (US).

 In production

 Pneumatic tube systems are used in production plants.
-Uses include conveying spare parts, measuring instruments, tools or work pieces alongside conveyor belts or in the production process.
+Uses include conveying spare parts, measuring instruments, tools, or work pieces alongside conveyor belts or in the production process.
 In industrial laboratories samples are transported through the pneumatic tube systems.
 These can be conveyed in any physical state (solid, liquid, gas) and at any temperature.
 For example, the industrial company ThyssenKrupp sends 900 C steel samples through pneumatic tubes at a rate of 22 m per second from the furnace to the laboratory.